Edward F. Cline & Buster Keaton: One Week (US 1920) with Sybil Seely (bride) and Buster Keaton (groom). Photo: IMdB. |

 The first released independent Buster Keaton production.
 The High Sign was filmed earlier but released in the following year.

-The exposition is full of warning signs for the newlyweds.
+The exposition is full of warning signs.
 "The wedding bells have a sweet sound but such a sour echo", teaches the first intertitle.
 "Another good man gone wrong" is written on the honeymoon car.
 "Good luck, you'll need it" is among the greetings.

-A fundamental source of delight is the newlyweds blithely ignoring all warnings and escalating catastrophes because love conquers all.
+The newlyweds blithely ignore all warnings and escalating catastrophes because love conquers all.
 The theme can be summed up as "through thick and thin" and "for better or for worse".

 Sybil Seely was one of Buster Keaton's most engaging heroines.